 development; differentiation capacity; heterogeneity; origin; pericyte

 Pericytes are mural cells surrounding blood vessels, adjacent to endothelial cells.
 Pericytes play critical roles in maturation and maintenance of vascular branching morphogenesis.
 In the central nervous system (CNS), pericytes are necessary for the formation and regulation of the blood-brain barrier (BBB) and pericyte deficiency accompanies CNS diseases including multiple sclerosis, diabetic retinopathy, neonatal intraventricular hemorrhage, and neurodegenerative disorders.
 Despite the importance of pericytes, their developmental origins and phenotypic diversity remain incompletely understood.
 Pericytes express multiple markers and the origin of pericytes differs by tissue, which may cause difficulty for the identification and understanding of the ontogeny of pericytes.
 Also, pericytes have the potential to give rise to different tissues

 Pathology & Laboratory Medicine

 Yamazaki, Tomoko and Mukouyama, Yoh-Suke, "Tissue Specific Origin, Development, and Pathological Perspectives of Pericytes."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 541.